top of page

 Image of the Siala Tree Fruits

-Markhamia Lutea is known as Musambya tree in Buganda Kamba Known as muumo.
-Kiswahili it is Known as muu or msasa in some regions.
-Kalenjin it is Often called tendeet in some dialects.
+Markhamia Lutea is known as Musambya tree in Buganda.
+In Kamba language it is Known as muumo.
+In Kiswahili language it is Known as muu or msasa.
+In Kalenjin language it is referred to as tendeet.
+In Luhya it is referred to as Zisiola Tree.
+In rwanda it is referred to as Umusave Tree

 Nile Tulip leaves